gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction4.md

     List.range 1 1000 |> sum
 ```

-Addition is commutative so `foldl` and `foldr` would produce the same result in the examples above and therefore, for efficiency, `foldl` would be preferred.
+Addition is commutative so `foldl` and `foldr` would produce the same result in the examples above and therefore, for efficiency, `foldl` should be preferred.
 But below is an example of reversing the contents of a list using the `::` (cons) operator where only `foldl` would give the expected result,

 ```elm {l siding}